The North Valley Community Rallies Together to Support the Bentley Family

 Anthem, AZ 85086

-Today, July 24th, we laid sweet Anna Ortega to rest.
-Last week, her parents asked her what was on her mind.
+On July 24th, the family laid sweet Anna Ortega to rest.
+Her parents asked her what was on her mind.
 She said she was sad for the kids who had to stay in the oncology unit at Phoenix Children's Hospital on Christmas Day.
 She wanted to deliver presents to those kids this year.